 - Add a permission reminder to the top of all your emails, reminding them why they're getting your email and how they can remove themselves.

 You've seen permission reminders before in emails you've received.
 They typically go something like...

 'You're receiving this email at [your email address] because you requested to hear from us.
 If you don't want to anymore, you can unsubscribe here.'

-If they DO report you, to prove to the authority that's about to render judgement upon you that despite the complainer's click-of-the-spam-button, you are NOT a spammer and in fact did have permission to email.
+- If they DO report you, to prove to the authority that's about to render judgment upon you that despite the complainer's click-of-the-spam-button, you are NOT a spammer and in fact did have permission to email.

 A good permission reminder is friendly, specific, and provable.

 Friendly: This means just what it sounds like.
 Don't say things like 'this email is not spam and conforms to all applicable federal laws including the Can-Spam Act of 2003.'
 That's not friendly, it's combative.

 Specific: This means that the way you got the permission you claim to have is specific to this specific recipient.
 That is, don't write 'You're getting this email because of your relationship with our company.'
 Instead, be specific: 'You're receiving this email because when you downloaded our whitepaper, you opted to subscribe to our newsletter.'
 Or, 'You're receiving this because when you checked out of our online store, you also requested to receive occasional offers and sales notices.
 If you'd like to stop receiving them, please unsubscribe.'